 The Mender client runs on the device in order to install software updates.
 Therefore, at minimum you need to install the client binary on the device and it must support the device OS and hardware architecture.
 This allows you to deploy application updates by using Update Modules.

-See Update types for more information on application and system updates.
+See Update types for more information on Application and Operating System updates.

-For production environments a board integration is strongly recommended because system updates are usually needed over time and it is very difficult to retrofit this type of integration after devices have been deployed to the field.
+For production environments a board integration is strongly recommended because Operating System updates are usually needed over time and it is very difficult to retrofit this type of integration after devices have been deployed to the field.

 In general Mender officially supports the most common Linux OSes, and has reference implementations for specific devices.
 Note that both your OS and device hardware combination needs to be supported for Mender to work.

 We offer Consulting services if you would like to save time and ensure verified integration of a specific OS and device.